buttercoin/buttercoin/doc/INSTALL_OSX.md

     cd buttercoin
     npm install

-The `npm install` command will use the package.json file in buttercoin to find all node dependencies
+_Note: The `npm install` command will use the package.json file in buttercoin to find all node dependencies_

 Test and Run
 ------------